mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 where $c_j$ denotes the $j_{th}$ element of the average row profile (the proportional abundance of $j$ across all rows) and $x$ and $y$ represent row profiles for the two sites under comparison.
 This metric therefore takes raw abundance (rather than simply proportional representation) into account when defining distance between sites.
 The definition of this metric is such that rare categories play a greater role in defining distances among sites than common categories (as in correspondence analysis).
 This measure has a minimum value of 0 and no theoretical upper limit.

-The code for calculating $\chi^{2}$ distances is defined in the chunk below and a new object called "Cibola_X" is created using this measure.
+The code for calculating $\chi^{2}$ distances is defined in the chunk below and a new object called `Cibola_X` is created using this measure.
 It is sometimes preferable to rescale this measure so that it is bounded between 0 and 1.
-We create a second object called "Cibola_X01" which represents rescaled distances by simply dividing the matrix by the maximum observed value (there are many other ways to do this but this will be fine for our demonstration purposes).
+We create a second object called `Cibola_X01` which represents rescaled distances by simply dividing the matrix by the maximum observed value (there are many other ways to do this but this will be fine for our demonstration purposes).
 Again, we subtract these results from 1 to convert a distance to a similarity.

 ```r